 Enjoy this bit of history and nostalgia and have a good laugh!

 Click “more options” and the full-screen view icon for better reading.
 Zoom in and out as you like.
+On a Mac, use the native Safari browser.
+On a PC, use Edge or Firefox.
+For troubleshooting full screen see FAQ.

 Featured image: Bongo Home Alone (Illustration by Henriette Westh)